aa-fisk/LL_paper/LL_project.md

 - hahahahaha!
 It works!!!!!
 It all worked!!!

-TODO
-- convert from visbrain to my clean fft format ?
-- check how well scoring has done
-- graph and analyse data
-- graph all days by vigilance state (fig 2? from paper )
-- write notes on pipeline

 - Problems
 - Missing LL8 180411/12 edf/ascii files? but have scored so they do